 Information about Rofecoxib

-Rofecoxib is used in osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, gout, arthralgia, myalgia, pain during menstruation and post operative pain.
+Rofecoxib is used in osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, gout, arthralgia, muscle pain, pain during menstruation and post operative pain.

 How rofecoxib works

 Rofecoxib is a non-steroidal anti-inflammatory drug (NSAID) called COX-2 inhibitors.
 It works by blocking the release of certain chemical messengers that are responsible pain and inflammation (redness and swelling).

 Common side effects of rofecoxib